SpinningVinyl/eakd/docs/eakd-design.md

 added accidentally.

 `/dev/uinput` is opened with `O_RDWR | O_NONBLOCK | O_CLOEXEC`.
 Writes inject
-input; reads drain compositor output events such as LED updates.
+input; reads drain device-output events from the active display or input stack, such as LED updates.
 A transient `EAGAIN` on the critical write path is retried rather than dropping an event.

 ### `ioctl(2)` on evdev